isthisthat/negaca_grav/user/pages/05.payment/default.md

 ---
-title: 'Batizado 2018 - Student payment'
+title: 'Batizado 2019 - Student payment'
-media_order: 'belt1.png,belt2.png,belt3.png,belt4.png,belt5.png,belt6.png,belt7.png,belt8.png,belt9.png,belt10.png,belt11.png,ibelt1.png,ibelt2.png,ibelt3.png,ibelt4.png,ibelt5.png,ibelt6.png,ibelt7.png,negaca.png,Photopolicyconsentform_2018.pdf'
+media_order: 'belt1.png,belt2.png,belt3.png,belt4.png,belt5.png,belt6.png,belt7.png,belt8.png,belt9.png,belt10.png,belt11.png,ibelt1.png,ibelt2.png,ibelt3.png,ibelt4.png,ibelt5.png,ibelt6.png,ibelt7.png,negaca.png'
 menu: payment
 visible: false
 ---

 ![](negaca.png)

-This is a private page containing important information about the 10th Grupo Negaça Capoeira Batizado, which will take place on June 15-17, 2018.
-This also marks the 10-year anniversary of Grupo Negaça in the UK!
+This is a private page containing important information about the 11th Grupo Negaça Capoeira Batizado, which will take place on June 7-9, 2019.
 **Please read carefully** and scroll to the end for [student payment](#pay).
-Detailed information about the Batizado schedule and locations can be found [➡ here!](/batizado2018)
+Detailed information about the Batizado schedule and locations can be found [➡ here!](/batizado2019)

 ## About the Negaça Batizado